Purdue Pharma judge says Sacklers face 'substantial risk' of liability - Up News Info

 Under the deal, which Purdue says is worth more than $10 billion, the Sacklers would contribute approximately $4.5 billion and would receive legal protections against future opioid-related litigation.

+More than 500,000 Americans have died since 1999 from opioid overdoses, according to the Centers for Disease Control and Prevention.

+Drain said to Assistant U.S. Attorney Lawrence Fogelman that it would be “boneheaded” to reject billions of dollars from the Sacklers just because it is not enough to solve the entire U.S. opioid crisis.

-The judge is expected to issue a formal ruling on the deal later this week.
+The judge is expected to issue a formal ruling on the deal this week.

 The money would go toward various entities and private individuals with opioid claims, as well as state and local opioid abatement programs.